ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/wrangling_best_practices.md

   * The donor is the one that the sample comes from, not the one that the sample is grafted inside.
 Think of the grafted individual as a "glorified petri dish"
   * Xenograft would be mentioned in the cell suspension section, under growth environment or free text description
   * Example dataset: [transplantedHumanIsletsNuclei](https://contribute.data.humancellatlas.org/projects/detail?uuid=a991ef15-4d4a-4b80-a93e-c538b4b54127)

+__Wrangler note__: field `specimen_from_organism.transplant_organ` is for the case where a specimen had been extracted for transplant but procedure was not done

 ### Specimen from organism